linkerd/website/linkerd.io/content/2/tasks/gitops.md

 We will override this parameter in the `linkerd` application with the value of `${trust_anchor}`.

-Locate the `global.identityTrustAnchorsPEM` variable in your local `gitops/argo-apps/linkerd.yaml` file, and set its `value` to that of `${trust_anchor}`.
+Locate the `identityTrustAnchorsPEM` variable in your local `gitops/argo-apps/linkerd.yaml` file, and set its `value` to that of `${trust_anchor}`.